luisherranz/woocommerce-blocks/docs/third-party-developers/extensibility/data-store/checkout.md

 ### getCustomerId

-Returns the ID of the customer.
+Returns the WordPress user ID of the customer whose order is currently processed by the Checkout block.

 #### _Returns_

--   `number`: ID of the customer.
+-   `number`: WordPress user ID of the customer.

 ### getOrderNotes